About Us Contact Shop

 It’s easy to assume that the dishes I ordered in American-Mexican restaurants were recipes just made for Americans.
 They weren’t something that originated in Mexico (like enchiladas).

-But over the years, and as I lived in Mexico, it was a nice surprise to realize that there were so many recipes that really were Mexican.
-And it was also nice to try the authentic versions, and understand how they should taste.
+But when I lived in Mexico, it was a nice surprise to realize that there were so many recipes that really were Mexican.
+And it was also nice to try the authentic versions and understand how they should taste.

 And while I haven’t had an authentic enchiladas recipe just yet, it’s now something I hope to be trying very soon!